PriyathamVarma/docker/Git/branches.md

 - Branches = safe environment to develop features.
 - You can **create, switch, merge, delete** branches easily.
 - Branching makes Git powerful for teamwork and large projects.
+- HEAD = pointer to latest commit.
+- Detached HEAD = not on a branch (useful for exploring old commits).
+- `git switch` is the modern way to switch branches.
+- Use **reset** carefully → `--soft`, `--mixed`, `--hard` behave very differently.
+- Branches can be safely deleted locally or remotely.